mingfujacky/Lecture-Data-Structure/ch11_binary_search_tree.md

 Binary trees are defined by restricting each node to a maximum of two children.
 - In a binary tree, a node may have zero, one, or two child links.
 - There are left children and right children of a node, and thus its left and right subtrees
-- The order of the children, however, isn’t always important for all binary trees.

 <div class="middle-grid">
     <img src="files/image/tree_binary_ternary.png">